mkoepke/sem-pinnacle/readme.txt

-=== Semiologic theme ===
+=== Semiologic Pinnacle theme ===
 Contributors: Denis-de-Bernardy, Mike_Koepke
 Donate link: http://www.semiologic.com/partners/
 Tags: semiologic, wordpress theme
-Requires at least: 3.2
+Requires at least: 3.9
-Tested up to: 3.8
+Tested up to: 3.9
 Stable tag: trunk

-The Semiologic theme, Reloaded for WordPress.
+The Semiologic Pinnacle theme for Wordpress

 == Description ==

-The Semiologic theme, Reloaded for WordPress.
+The latest Semiologic Theme building on the widget and panel-centric approach of Semiologic Reloaded.
+The Pinnacle theme is HTML5, CSS3, and responsive meant to look the same across all devices.

 = Help Me! =